rodrigoi/game-of-life-backbonejs/README.md

 The tests should require /src/app as a whole, and leave the module loading in the capable hands of node.js.

 All the tests are written in coffee script because of it's expressiveness.
 And also because it's a fun language to work with :P

+Also, an html coverage report is generated for /src/app inside the test folder.
+You can check the latest version [here](http://rodrigoi.github.com/dojo/Conways-Game-of-Life/BackboneJS/coverage.html).

 ### Retrospective